 Where it all Started

-The idiom, to judge a book by its cover was first used in the 1800s and became popular in the 20th Century.
-It was meant to chastise humanity for passing quick judgment on people they came across.
+The metaphorical phrase ‘don’t judge a book by its cover’ was first used in the Victorian era (the 1800s) and became popular in the 20th Century.

-As such it was assumed to reference picky decisions of books based on their covers.
+It was used to reference picky decisions of books based on their covers.
 The more appeasing a book cover was, the more likely it would sell.
-On the other hand, abad cover would send buyers away.
+On the other hand, a bad cover would send buyers away.

 Even today, the good content inside the UGLY cover matters less unless we have been tipped about it in advance.

-Fast forward to the 21st Century and the phrase is still with us.
-We are yet to get enough of it.
-Well, maybe it is due to the simplicity and the satisfaction we derive in its utterance.
+Fast forward to the 21st Century and we still judge a book by its cover, and we are yet to get enough of it.
+It is probably due to the simplicity and satisfaction we derive in its utterance.

 We literally spend lots of money and time to create things that look good.
 And that is where our judgment issues start.
 We pay designers lots of bucks to come up with the following: